-- 1. Strike action is when employees withdraw their labour.
-Unions can only organise strikes legally if they have won support for the action in a postal ballot in which at least 50% of members have voted. - 2.
-In the BMA's case, we are seeking full pay restoration for junior doctors who have seen their pay fall by more than 26% since 2008.
-Given the failure of the government to respond positively to this demand, our strike ballot begins on 9 January, 2022 and runs until 20 February, 2022. - 3.
-Every member who we believe is eligible to vote will be sent a ballot paper to the address that we have for them on our database.
+1. Strike action is when employees withdraw their labour.
+Unions can only organise strikes legally if they have won support for the action in a postal ballot in which at least 50% of members have voted.

+2. In BMA Scotland's case, we are seeking full pay restoration for junior doctors who have seen their pay fall by more than 23% since 2008.
+Given the failure of the Scottish government to respond positively to this demand, our strike ballot begins on 29th March 2023 and runs until 5th May, 2023.

+3. Every member who we believe is eligible to vote will be sent a ballot paper to the address that we have for them on our database.
 The envelope in which the ballot paper will arrive has been designed to stand out:

-4. By law the ballot has to be run for the BMA by an independent scrutineer.
+4. By law the ballot has to be run for the BMA Scotland by an independent scrutineer.
 This company are called Civica and they have responsibility for ensuring that ballots are sent out; replacements and new ballots are issued; and that once the ballot closes the vote is counted properly.